tallamjr/tallamjr.github.io/src/blog/posts/2017/bufdo.md

 ---
+draft: false
+date:
-date: 2017-11-06
+  created: 2017-11-06
+  updated: 2024-01-02
 authors: [tallamjr]
 categories:
+  - Tooling
+tags:
+  - unix
-  - Conferences
+  - vim
-template: main.html
-description: >
-    "# Ah `bufdo`, that'll do"
 ---

-# Ah `bufdo`, that'll do!
+# ⌨️ **Ah `:bufdo`, that'll do!**

-__A while ago I worked on a method to allow local writing of development logs in markdown, which I could then upload to Github where my supervisor could take a look.
-Here are the steps..__
+A while ago I worked on a method to allow local writing of development logs in markdown, which I could then upload to Github where my supervisor could take a look.
+Here are the steps..

 <!-- more -->

-# `:bufdo`

 <!-- Place images inside folder with same name as post -->
 <figure markdown>